Developing independent, confident young people

 Developing a love of reading lies at the heart of our curriculum.
 It is our ambition that every child can read by the end of Year 2.
-In key stage 1 we use use Read Write Inc. to support the delivery of phonics.
+In Reception and Key Stage 1 we use Read Write Inc. to deliver phonics.
 Listening to stories and choosing books for interest and pleasure encourages our children to start a lifelong interest in reading.
-You can find out more about reading for pleasure in our dedicated Reading Corner!
+You can find out more about reading for pleasure in our dedicated reading corner.

 Musical opportunities are extensive; all children in Key Stage 2 have the opportunity to learn to play a musical instrument individually, as part of a small ensemble and as a whole class.